 - Ms. Fanservice: In the first season, at least.
 Since then, she's kept her (still quite flattering and occasionally Stripperiffic) clothes on.

-- Rags to Riches: She's worked her way up from being a prostitute in the north to Littlefingers righthand woman and a prized and respected employee of Varys's as well.
+- Rags to Riches: She's worked her way up from being a prostitute in the north to Littlefinger's righthand woman and a prized and respected employee of Varys as well.

 - Servile Snarker: She doesn't hesitate to put Tyrion and Theon in their place.

 - Sherlock Scan: Is immediately able to figure out that Shae, posing as Sansa's handmaiden at the time, used to be a whore.

-- Throw the Dog a Bone: After spending most of the season being traumatized, threatened, abused and held hostage, Ros' situation finally starts looking up in "Valar Morghulis", when Varys offers her a business partnership.
+- Throw the Dog a Bone: After spending most of the season being traumatized, threatened, abused, and held hostage, Ros' situation finally starts looking up in "Valar Morghulis", when Varys offers her a business partnership.
 Too bad it doesn't last.

-- Trauma Conga Line: Ros has a hard time on King's Landing.
+- Trauma Conga Line: Ros has a hard time at King's Landing.
 Witnessing infanticide, being threatened by Littlefinger to be sold to a deviant, being stuck in a room with Joffrey, and kidnapped by Cersei to keep Tyrion in line.
 Canon Foreigner or no, it's hard not to feel a bit sorry for her.
-This is all capped off in Season 3's episode "The Climb" when Ros is sold off by Littlefinger to Joffrey who then brutally kills her by using her as target practice.
+This is all capped off in Season 3's "The Climb" when Ros is sold off by Littlefinger to Joffrey, who then brutally kills her by using her as target practice.

-- Village Bicycle: Well, Cast Bicycle by now.
+- Really Gets Around: Well, Cast Bicycle by now.
 In a way that makes her sort of like Forrest Gump, if Gump slept with a lot of famous people.
-She has been a lover to Theon and Tyrion, was going to be Jon Snow's "first time," and gets to listen to a very plot-important monologue from Littlefinger while he has her practice with another prostitute.
+She has been a lover to Theon and Tyrion, was going to be Jon Snow's "first time", and gets to listen to a very plot-important monologue from Littlefinger while he has her practice with another prostitute.
 She's also "hired" by Pycelle.
 Plays neatly into her other role on the show: